AITMAR-TAFE/S2-intermed-prog-AS/readme.md

 3. Includes at least one test case.
 4. Employs a 2D data structure.

-In the process, you must use at least four functions, two classes, two files, and one import statement of your modules (not including imports used in the test case).
+In the process, you must use **at least four functions, two classes, two files, and one import statement of your modules (does not include imports used in the test case or the unittest class)**.

 ## Instructions